Acerca De La Encuesta

 We need to understand how, when, where, and why people in Oregon travel.
 We’re asking you to log your travel to help us understand transportation patterns in your community.
 By participating you can help us plan for future transportation improvements in your community.
 Your travel information is key to ensuring that decisionmakers thoughtfully consider where and when to fund transportation projects of all types across the entire state.

 Most participants in the study will be drawn from a list of residential addresses randomly selected from US Postal Service data to ensure participation from across Oregon.
 Households of all ages, sizes, incomes, and geographic locations across the state are invited to participate in this study.
+Each invited household may participate in the study one time.

 Your participation ensures households like yours are represented in city, county, and state transportation plans.
 Your participation can help us better understand your travel habits and choices, which will inform how we plan for improvements to transportation in your community over the next 10 years.